We organize our approach to executive coaching and presence around two things:

 But which is which?
 Are you managing yourself well, but it's managing relationships that is the problem?
 Are you confident that what you want to delegate is accurate but you aren't communicating well with your direct report?
 How do you develop people to eagerly accept accountability for their work?

 How Coaching Helps

 We define "talent" as

-The recurring pattern of thought, feelings or behavior that can be productively applied.We start with assessment tools that measure a variety of your attributes such as leading others, initiative, emotional control, and more.
-We provide a report tells you which attributes are your talents (medium to high scores) and which are your non-talents (low scores).
+The recurring pattern of thought, feelings or behavior that can be productively applied.We start with assessment tools that measure attributes such as leading others, initiative, emotional control, and more.
+Our report tells you which attributes are your talents (medium to high scores) and which are your non-talents (low scores).

 Talents and non-talents are neutral.
 We "manufacture" strengths and weaknesses.